Systems Change for Regeneration & Thrivability

 The Tipping Point System

-We've created the Tipping Point System as an evolutionary cohering system to align our various projects for tipping point impacts, and to build collaborative capacities.
+We've created the Tipping Point System as an evolutionary cohering system to align our various projects for tipping point impacts, and to develop our collaborative capacities with our parners.
 Our Tipping Point System acts as the ecosystem for our work, whereas our various projects form part of the organs of the EARTHwise ecosystem.

 Into the Heart of Systems Change by Dr. Anneloes Smitsman